littletijn/spooky-view/README.md

 ## Known issues
 - WPF (Windows Presentation Foundation) apps cannot be set transparent.
 - When stopping Spooky View, some apps will not return opaque.
 Restart the affected apps to revert them.
+- Only when Spooky View is run as administrator will it be able to make high privileges app transparent, like Windows Task Mananger.

 ## FAQ

 *How do I enable automatic startup of Spooky View?*

 It depends on the installed version.
 When using the MSI or portable version:
 - Start Spooky View.
 - Right click on the icon of the app in the Notification Area.